beveridges/mvc_calculator/docs_site/docs/user-guide.md

 ### First Launch

-When you first launch MVC Calculator, you'll see:
+When you first launch MVC Calculator, you will see:

 1. **Menu Bar** - File and Help menus at the top
 2. **Plotting Area** - Large central area for visualizing sEMG signals